Help! OneDrive “Shared with me” not showing on desktop

 You can also use more professional cloud backup software to protect your data.
 They are often more stable than cloud storage services and use more professional backup methods to transfer and protect your data in the cloud.
 We recommend you a cost-effective and well-used OneDrive alternative - CBackup, its backup method is professional and easy to operate, can meet almost all users' backup requirements.

-Users can directly and easily back up PC files to cloud storage services such as OneDrive and Google Drive, as well as a more secure cloud space - CBackup Cloud with a large cloud space.
+Users can directly and easily back up PC files to cloud storage services such as OneDrive and Google Drive, as well as a more secure cloud space - CBackup Cloud with a large cloud space, and it offers 10GB of free cloud space for users to protect more files.

 Step 1.
 Download and install CBackup PC client, then sign up for a CBackup account freely.